andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

         DC1_L3_LEAVES:
 ```

-I have removed the L2 Leaves, as my plan is to deploy this design:
+I have removed the L2 Leaves and the corresponding group, as my plan is to deploy this design:

 ![2-spine-3-leafs](images/image-20240610160718618.png)